 How Does thredUP Work?

-- Name brands (they accept 35,000 brands)
+- Name brands

 - On trend and less than five years old

-- Free of tears, stains, or rips
+- Items free of tears, stains, or rips

-How Much Can Your Earn Using thredUP?
+How Much Can You Earn Using thredUP?

 Clear as mud?